isopropanolalkohol/c_number_nn/README.md

 # C Neural network for number recognition
 This project was created to learn stuff about neural networks.
-It takes an 20x20 input grid for now and outputs a number on probability.
+It takes a 30x30 input grid for now and outputs a number on probability.